BigBadBleuCheese/Angular-Health-Insight/README.md

 ### Dependency Injection
 * Application-level service for session management
-* Clear use of Angular's DI system for managing logic and state across components
+* Use of Angular's DI system for managing logic and state across components

 ### Reactive Programming
 * Use of RxJS observables for reactive service communication and UI updates